 Terminating tunnels in the root context rather than in the host container creates the need to transport ethernet frames between the tunnel interface (in the root context) and the virtual interface (on a virtual host).
+Linux supports the abstraction of a software Ethernet bridge to connect interfaces within the kernel at layer 2.
 We explore two options for bridging EGRE tunnels to virtual interfaces: (1) the standard Linux bridge module [1]; and (2) shortbridge, a custom, high-performance device that we implemented specifically for bridging a single virtual interface directly to its corresponding tunnel interface.
 Each option offers different benefits: the bridge module offers additional flexibility in defining the network topology, while the shortbridges offers better speed (i.e., higher packet-forwarding rates).
 We use the standard Linux bridge for point-to-multipoint links; and shortbridges to maximize performance for interfaces that are connected to point-to-point links.
+We think that point-to-multipoint virtual links can simulate topologies that mix end-hosts and routers, whereas point-to-point virtual links will be used for topologies with only routers.